Kale Companion Plants

 Kale generally matures in about 55 to 75 days, but its growth rate can vary depending on the specific variety and growing conditions.
 Baby kale leaves can be harvested as soon as they’re big enough to eat, typically around 25 to 30 days after planting.
 These tender and mild young leaves make them a great salad addition.

-- Cutworms: Cutworms can be controlled by placing a collar around the stem of the plant at the soil level.
-This can be made from a variety of materials, such as cardboard, aluminum foil, or plastic.
+• Cutworms: Cutworms can be controlled by placing a collar around the plant’s stem at the soil level.
+This can be made from various materials, such as cardboard, aluminum foil, or plastic.
 Beneficial nematodes or diatomaceous earth applied to the soil can also kill cutworms.

-- Whiteflies: Use yellow sticky traps to catch and monitor the whitefly population.
-Introduce beneficial insects like ladybugs, lacewings, and predatory wasps.
-Insecticidal soaps can also be effective against whiteflies.
+• Whiteflies: Yellow sticky traps can be used to catch and monitor whiteflies.
+Beneficial insects like ladybugs, lacewings, and predatory wasps are natural predators of whiteflies.
+Insecticidal soaps can also be used to control whiteflies.

-- Aphids: Attract beneficial insects such as ladybugs, lacewings, and hoverflies by planting a diverse range of plants.
-Aphids can be dislodged with a strong spray of water from a hose.
-Insecticidal soaps can also effectively kill aphids.
+• Aphids: Plant diverse plants to attract beneficial insects such as ladybugs, lacewings, and hoverflies.
+A strong spray of water from a hose can dislodge aphids, and insecticidal soaps can also effectively kill them.

 Companion planting works similarly amongst all plants, deterring pests, welcoming pollinators, or adding nutrients to the soil.
 Strategy is applied when you know the needs of the specific varieties in your garden and understand how to meet those needs with neighboring plants.